OpenNBS/NoteBlockWorld/web/posts/help/5_custom_instruments.md

 Here's how you can create and use custom instruments in Note Block Studio:

-1. Open Note Block Studio and click _Create a new song_ to start a new project.
+1. Launch Note Block Studio and click _Create a new song_ to start a new project.

 2. Click the _Settings_ menu at the top of the window, and select the _Instrument settings..._ entry.